Major Packaging Systems Disambiguation 📦 (2024-08-21)

 - Enable or disable repositories on the fly with

-dnf config-manager --set-enabled repo_name
+dnf config-manager --set-enabled repo_nameordnf config-manager --set-disabled repo_name.

 - Enable or disable repositories on the fly with